Craniosacral Therapy (CST) & Somatoemotional Release (SER)

 What is CST?
 How is it done?
 A typical CST session?

-With CST, the practitioner begins a session by palpating the craniosacral rhythm, as well as feeling for any restricted areas throughout the body.
+A session begins by feeling for restricted areas throughout the body, and checking the craniosacral rhythm.
 The craniosacral motion (produced by the movement of the cerebral spinal fluid in the brain and spinal cord) is evaluated for rate, amplitude, symmetry, and quality.
-The body’s fascia is evaluated for loss of mobility as an aid to locating problem areas.
-Then gentle pressure is applied with the hands to the restricted area(s) or to the area(s) of maximum motion, to facilitate release.
-The therapist’s hands may be on bone, muscle, organ, and/or fascia tissue during treatment.
-As restricted areas release, becoming more open, and regions become more aligned, function in many areas of one’s being (physical and/or emotional) may improve.
-With CST, the therapist addresses the source of the problem(s) that in turn affect their symptoms.
-Because of this, in chronic conditions and in more involved diagnoses, the results may be slower, yet more beneficial in the long term.
+The body is evaluated for areas of loss of mobility and areas of holding or tightness as problem areas.
+Gentle pressure is applied with the clinician’s hands to the restricted areas to facilitate release.
+The therapist’s hands may be on bone, muscle, organ, fascia tissue, and may include the endocrine glands and nervous system as well.
+As restricted areas release, become more open and aligned, function in the client’s system (both mind and body) improves.
+With CST, the therapist addresses the source of the problem(s) that in turn affects the symptoms.
+Because of this, in chronic conditions and in more involved diagnoses, the results may be slower yet more beneficial long term.
+I believe the client’s involvement in the session through breath and attentive awareness, facilitates the process as the therapist and client work together.

 What is the SER aspect of CST?